-(5) For an ESR that has not separately metered its charging Load, or has forfeited WSL treatment pursuant to paragraph (3) of Section 10.2.4, Resource Entity Calculation and Telemetry of ESR Auxiliary Load Values, the Non-WSL ESR Charging Load for the 15-minute interval shall be equal to the total metered ESR Load minus auxiliary Load, where auxiliary Load is calculated as the greater of the following:
+(5) For an ESR that has not separately metered its charging Load, has not provided accurate telemetered auxiliary Load values, or has forfeited WSL treatment pursuant to paragraph (3) of Section 10.2.4, Resource Entity Calculation and Telemetry of ESR Auxiliary Load Values, the Non-WSL ESR Charging Load for the 15-minute interval shall be equal to the total metered ESR Load minus auxiliary Load.

+(a) Auxiliary Load is calculated as the greater of the following:

-(a) The lesser of the total metered ESR Load or X MWh, where X is calculated as 15% of the ESR’s nameplate capacity multiplied by 0.25; or
+(i) The lesser of the total metered ESR Load or X MWh, where X is calculated as 15% of the ESR’s nameplate capacity multiplied by 0.25; or

-(b) 15% of the total metered ESR Load for the 15-minute interval.
+(ii) 15% of the total metered ESR Load for the 15-minute interval.

+(b) The calculated auxiliary Load will not be included in the determination of whether the generation site is net generation or net Load for the purpose of Settlement and will be settled as retail Load for the site.